jguady/SplitCoffee/README.md

 > pip install -r requirements.txt
 > ```

-Additionally, you can start the program with a `-v` to turn on DEBUG logging.

 ## Interacting with the Program

 There is a simple CLI that was made for the user to interact with.
-In general there are the following top level commands:

-`help` - prints the available commands

-`start` - starts the program, loading the people and menu items.

-`q` - exits the program

-### **`start` command**
+### Program Arguments
-Once the start command has been run.
-The program will continue to run and take orders each time the `ENTER` key is pressed.
-Each press of the enter key simulates a day of orders and then determines who to charge.
-It then charges that person and prompts the user if they would like to continue.

-`s` to stop .
+Prior to running the program you can see the available options using program arguments

+**Print help text**

+`-h` , `--help`

+**Turn on debug logging**

+`-v`, `--verbose`

+The program will immediately start executing the first order of the first day.
+Once the first order is finished it will wait for the user to hit Enter to proceed.

+During this pause you can enter the following:

-`q` here will also work but will exit the program entirely.
+`q` - to exit the program

+For an explination of the data you see each day and the way the program works see the [Overview](#Overview)

 ---
 ## Manipulate Data